rust-lang/mdBook/book-example/src/format/config.md

 - **preferred-dark-theme:** The default dark theme.
 This theme will be used if the browser requests the dark version of the site via the ['prefers-color-scheme'](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media query.
-Defaults to the same theme as `default-theme`.
+Defaults to `navy`.
 - **curly-quotes:** Convert straight quotes to curly quotes, except for those that occur in code blocks and code spans.
 Defaults to `false`.
 - **mathjax-support:** Adds support for [MathJax](mathjax.md).
 Defaults to